-We have developed a Compliance Review Programme which details the monitoring and testing we consider necessary to ensure systems, procedures and controls are dealing effectively with separation as required by SLC 42A and SSEPD's (encompassing SEPD and SHEPD) Statement of Compliance as agreed by Ofgem and last updated in April 2022.
+We have developed a Compliance Review Programme which details the monitoring and testing we consider necessary to ensure systems, procedures and controls are dealing effectively with separation as required by SLC 42A and SEPD and SHEPD's Statement of Compliance as agreed by Ofgem and last updated in April 2023.

-Our main contacts throughout the year at SSE have been Fiona Ditchburn (Interim Head of Group Compliance and Internal Business Separation Compliance Officer (BSCO)) and John Balfour (Head of Assurance - Distribution).
+Our main contacts throughout the year at SSE have been Fiona Hannon (Head of Group Ethics and Internal Business Separation Compliance Officer (BSCO)) and Jim Gough (Assurance Manager - Distribution).
 We hold quarterly update and review meetings with the Distribution Business Assurance and Group Compliance teams.
 Regulation is also represented at these meetings to advise on any regulatory aspects or changes in licence requirements and conditions.
 We also present our findings annually to the Board of the licensees.